Lorite/lorite-personal-learning/README.md

 - [C# Bazel](src/examples/bazel-test-project-csharp): A simple C# project using Bazel.
 - [Python flask Bazel](src/examples/bazel-test-project-python-flask/): A simple Python flask project using Bazel.
 - [Shell](src/examples/bazel-test-project-shell): A simple Shell project using Bazel.

+### VS Code extensions

+As stated earlier, you can check the [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json) file to see al the extensions installed on the dev container by default.
+You can also check the [workspace settings](.ws.code-workspace) file for configuration.
+Remember that the workspace file must be opened in VS Code.
+The extensions are:

+- [bazelbuild.vscode-bazel](https://marketplace.visualstudio.com/items?itemName=bazelbuild.vscode-bazel): Bazel support for VS Code.
+Features:
+  - Syntax highlighting
+  - Bazel Build Targets tree displays the build packages/targets in your workspace.
+  - CodeLens links in BUILD files to directly launch a build or test by simply clicking on the targets
+  - Buildifier integration to lint and format your Bazel files (requires that Buildifier be installed)
+  - Debug Starlark code in your .bzl files during a build (set breakpoints, step through code, inspect variables, etc.)

+- TODO: add missing extensions from the [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json) file.

 ### GitHub Actions